Pedro-Beirao/dsda-launcher/compileLinux.md

 qmake ..
 ```

-If you installed Qt with the online installer instead:-
+If you installed Qt with the online installer instead do this:-

-To make things simple, alias qmake to the it's path.
+To make things simple, alias 'qmake' to it's binary's path.
 ```
 alias qmake='[PathToQt]/[version number]/gcc_64/bin/qmake
 ```
-**For example** if you had Qt 6.2.2 in your home directory the commands would be:
+**For example** if you installed Qt 6.2.2 in your home directory the command would be:
 ```
 alias qmake='/home/username/Qt/6.2.2/gcc_64/bin/qmake
 ```